EmielH/hallo-hugo/README.md

 ### Name

-Hallo will use the name of the author that has been configured in the `Author` section of your site's `config.toml`.
+Hallo will use the name of the author that has been configured in the `params.author` section of your site's `config.toml`.
 Add the lines below to your `config.toml` to configure the name.

 ```
-[Author]
+[params.author]
     name = "Emiel"
 ```